Andy Levitre: Professional career

-2009 NFL Draft
+Pre-draft

 Alongside Duke Robinson and T. J. Lang, Levitre was considered one of the best guards available in the 2009 NFL draft.
 He has been compared to Todd Herremans by The Sporting News, and to Josh Beekman by CBS Sports.

-Buffalo Bills (2009–2012)
+Buffalo Bills

 Levitre was selected by the Buffalo Bills with the 51st pick overall in the second round of the 2009 NFL draft, and was the first college guard drafted.
 He is the sixth selection from Oregon State in Bills history, the first since Keith Ellison in 2006.
 Counted on to start at left guard, Levitre joined a completely retooled offensive line that was expected to feature two rookie starters—him, and first round pick Eric Wood at right guard—and no players returning at the same position.
 He started all 16 games in 2009.

 On January 15, 2010, Levitre was named to the 2009 NFL All-Rookie team along with teammate Jairus Byrd.

-Tennessee Titans (2013–2015)
+Tennessee Titans

 On March 12, 2013, Levitre reached a six-year $46.8 million deal with the Tennessee Titans.
 Levitre underwent arthroscopic knee surgery in January 2013 and still felt knee soreness just days after signing for the team.

-Atlanta Falcons (2015–2018)
+Atlanta Falcons

 On September 4, 2015, the Titans traded Levitre to the Atlanta Falcons for a 2016 sixth round draft pick.

 In the 2016 season, Levitre and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.

 In 2017, Levitre started the first 12 games of the season at left guard before suffering a triceps injury.
 He missed the next three games before returning in Week 17 against the Carolina Panthers, where he aggravated the injury.
 He was placed on injured reserve on January 2, 2018.

 On September 18, 2018, Levitre was placed on injured reserve after suffering a torn triceps.

 On May 14, 2019, Levitre announced his retirement from the NFL after 10 seasons.